Paul von Hindenburg: Second retirement

-Back in Hanover, as a field marshal he was provided with a staff who helped with his still extensive correspondence.
+Back in Hanover, as a field marshal he was provided with a staff that helped with his still extensive correspondence.
 He made few formal public appearances, but the streets around his house often were crowded with admirers when he took his afternoon walk.
-During the war he had left the newspaper reporters to Ludendorff, now he was available.
+During the war he had left the newspaper reporters to Ludendorff; in retirement he was available.
 He hunted locally and elsewhere, including an annual chamois hunt in Bavaria.
 The yearly Tannenberg memorial celebration kept him in the public eye.